Thinking beyond borders

 In general, an individual who have received income after 31 December in any tax year must submit a tax return if the criteria to be liable is met.
 Failure to do so will result in a monthly penalty, payable in arrears, equal to 5 percent (for each month) of the outstanding tax, capped at 100 percent of the amount payable.

-Taxpayers who fulfill all the following conditions are liable to submit a tax return for FY2019.
+Taxpayers who fulfill all the following conditions are liable to submit a tax return for FY2020.

 Employers are obliged to withhold tax from expatriates’ earnings every month as follows:

-In addition, a deduction from salary is available for interest paid on loans taken out for the home.
+In addition, a deduction from salary is available for interest paid on loans taken out for the home, and a deduction for interest paid on education loans acquired through ICETEX may not exceed COP3,561.00.
 This, therefore, reduces the income tax and withholding tax bases.
-It is also important to take into account that 25 percent of labor payments are exempt from income tax, up to a monthly maximum of COP8,225,000 (approximately USD2,740) for the year 2019.
+It is also important to take into account that 25 percent of labor payments are exempt from income tax, up to a monthly maximum of COP8,546,000 (approximately USD2,558) for the year 2020.

-It is important to bear in mind that the tax reform introduced a limitation exempt income and deductions cannot exceed 40 percent of gross income less health and pension contributions or COP172,721,000, for FY 2019.
+It is important to bear in mind that the tax reform introduced a limitation exempt income and deductions cannot exceed 40 percent of gross income less health and pension contributions or COP179,459,000, for FY 2020.

 Any tax withheld will be taken into account in the calculation of the final tax liability.